cmaddis/tlm/README.md

 - Trains on a subset of the [TinyStories dataset](https://arxiv.org/abs/2305.07759) for lightweight experimentation

 ## Understanding the Code
 The cleanest part of the code base is `model.py`, which contains the implementation of the Transformer model.
-We recommend focus your efforts there.
+We recommend you focus your efforts there.

 We use Penzai's NamedArray to make Transformer's computations more clear.
 Although they require a bit of getting used to, named axes allow you to focus on the key semantics of the computation, while ignoring the structure of the data.
 The best place to start learning about Penzai's named axes [is here](https://penzai.readthedocs.io/en/stable/notebooks/named_axes.html).